treacherousfiend/mastercomfig/docs/tf2/huds/custom_intro_vid.md

 # Creating a Custom Video Intro for Team Fortress 2

+!!! note
+    TF2 uses webm instead of Bink now.
+You can simply convert a video into webm using ffmpeg or any export/converter program, and put the webm file into the `media/` folder and list it in startupvids.txt.
+    The original guide is left below for archival purposes, and if you need help about the `media/` folder, it contains some instructions about it.

 _Originally posted by omnibombulator on huds.tf_

 I was messing around with the TF2 files and stumbled across how the game chooses it’s intro video to play on launch.
 I was interested to see if I could make a Custom Intro, and it turns out it’s really easy.